Paint Glossary: All About Paint, Color and Tools

 High-volume low-pressure sprayer -- designed for professional finishing jobs, where the control of the spray is important.
 Good for painting interior walls, exterior jobs and crown or dentil molding.
 They come with various nozzles that can be used to create special designs.
 Can use oil- or latex-based paint.

 High-pressure, low-volume sprayer -- this sprayer is gravity fed and works with a compressor.
 It has the capacity to spray a wide variety of finishes, but can overspray and splash back at times.

-Diaphragm paint sprayer -- works with five-gallon bucket to provide a continuous supply of paint.
+Diaphragm paint sprayer -- works with a five-gallon bucket to provide a continuous supply of paint.

 Paint-Sprayer Cleanup: After using latex paint, run water through the sprayer until it's clear.
 After using oil-based paint, pour paint thinner into the sprayer.
 It's important to clean the sprayer and nozzles thoroughly because any leftover paint can ruin the machine.